Name: Adelie penguin (Pygoscelis adeliae)

 How long do Adelie penguins live?

-Adelie penguins generally live up to 20 years in the wild.
+Adelie penguins generally live 11-20 years in the wild.

 How many Adelie penguins are there today?